jadjoubran/blog/conferences.md

 title: Conferences
 ---

 Below you can find the conferences where I've been invited to speak.
-I've enjoyed every single one of them and I'm looking forward to attend more of them.
+I've enjoyed every single one of them and I'm looking forward to attending more of them.

 ### NDC Oslo